geobtaa/metadata/docs/recipes/update-hub-list.md

 Try to find a replacement site.
 When a Hub is updated to a new version, sometimes the baseURL will change.
 If a new site is found, update:

 * **Links - Reference - "Full layer description"** : new landing page
- **Identifier** the new API
+* **Identifier** : the new API (with the suffix `/api/feed/dcat-us/1.1.json`)

 ### If the site is present, but the API is returning an error:

-In this case, we keep the website record, but stop harvesting it.
+In this case, we freeze the website and the dataset records, but stop new harvests.
 Make these changes:

+#### Website Record

 * ==Accrual Method==: remove `DCAT US 1.1` and leave blank
 * Status: Change the value "Indexed" to "Not indexed".
 Leave a short explanation if the API is broken.

+#### Dataset Records

+* Export all of the records using the `Code` field
+* ==Accrual Method==: change from "ArcGIS Hub" to "ArcGISHub-paused"

+!!! info "Broken APIs"

+	These steps will remove the records from our preset query to select active ArcGIS Hubs in GBL Admin.
+The effect will be to freeze them until the API starts working again.
+Once the API becomes accessible again, reverse the Accrual Method values.